MICA-MNI/micapipe/docs/index.rst

 Breaking news ️‍📰
 --------------------------------------------------------
-`micapipe version 2` soon to be released!! stay tuned!
+`micapipe version 0.2.0` is finally here!!
+Optimized to process 3T and 7T datasets!!

 About 👁️‍🗨️